vtex-apps/store-sitemap/docs/README.md

 :warning: *Before generating your store's sitemap, you might want to adjust if products, navigation, app and/or custom routes will be included in it or not.
 If that's the case, check the Advanced Configuration section for more information before proceeding any further.*

-4. Run `vtex local token` to generate a unique and temporary API token.
-Save the generated token to use later.
-5. Open an API testing tool such as [Postman](https://www.postman.com/) and [create a basic request](https://learning.postman.com/docs/postman/sending-api-requests/requests/#creating-requests).
+1. Open an API testing tool such as [Postman](https://www.postman.com/) and [create a basic request](https://learning.postman.com/docs/postman/sending-api-requests/requests/#creating-requests).
-6. In the "Authorization" tab, select "Bearer Token" as type and paste the token generated in the previous step into the "Token" field.
-7. Use the `GET` method to send a request to the following URL: `https://app.io.vtex.com/vtex.routes-bootstrap/v0/{account}/{workspace}/bootstrap`.
+2. Use the `POST` method to send a request to the following URL: `https://{workspace}--{account}.myvtex.com/_v/bootstrap`.
 In the response body, you'll see a `json` containing information about the number of department, category and brand routes that were saved in the database.
-8. Create a new request and use the `GET` method to send a request to the following URL: `https://{workspace}--{account}.myvtex.com/_v/generate-sitemap`.
+3. Create a new request and use the `POST` method to send a request to the following URL: `https://{workspace}--{account}.myvtex.com/_v/generate-sitemap`.
 This means your sitemap will be available in some minutes, after being processed and saved on our database.
 Once the process is completed, a body response containing an `OK` in text format will be provided.

 :information_source: *Keep in mind that the time taken to generate a sitemap is proportional to the number of products.
 For example, the average time to generate a sitemap for a store with 60k products is 30 minutes.
 For 5k products, the duration should be about 5 minutes.*